 The Value of a Twitter Follower.
 Social media: like the staffroom, but without all the negativity.
 I once heard someone describe Twitter as, "like the staffroom but without all the negativity".

 It’s a powerful and free tool that already has wide adoption among educators, students, administrators, and parents.
-So how do you effectively use Twitter to resonate with students?
 Welcome to Forbes.
 The Teacher's Guide To Twitter.
 Twitter has proven itself to be an indispensable tool for educators around the globe.

 You can also track and analyze who took part in the discussions, what the sentiment was, what you can improve and what was particularly appreciated.It is a perfect foundation to create a post-conference review, using Storify.
 Check out this example from the Emerge Conference 2011 in Oxford.
+Twitterfountain.com This tool can be customized regarding backgrounds, colors, pictures, speed of display.
 Twitter and my Self Directed PD.
 As I reflect upon the completion of my 11th year as an educational professional, I can't think of a better or more powerful PD tool than Twitter.

 Yes, you read that accurately, Twitter.
 When I tell my friends and colleagues this fact, they look at me in a way that makes me feel as though all my professional credibility is being stripped away.
+Nevertheless, I am leveraging Twitter to facilitate professional development (mine and others) and I am really enjoying doing so.
+I have established a professional learning network and I am connecting with educators around the world everyday.
 Survey on Teachers who use Twitter.
 Expanded tweets: Tweets are about to get a whole lot longer.
 Hooray!
 Photograph by Brian Harkin/Getty Images.

 Almost a year ago, I proposed that Twitter double its character limit from 140 to 280.
 The microblogging site long ago outgrew its original purpose as a platform for simple status updates.
 Now people use Twitter for news, jokes, conversations, and ferocious arguments—and 140 characters is too cramped for all of these things.
 Nine Things You Didn’t Know About Twitter.
 All About Twitter / Be Better at Twitter: The Definitive, Data-Driven Guide.
 Twitter Questions and Tips.
 I'm prepping for a workshop on Twitter for Professional Learning that I will be facilitating at the TCEA 2012 convention in a couple of weeks.